 Mormons welcome visitors in churches, but visitors are not allowed to enter Mormon temples.
 (Churches, or meeting houses, are used for Sunday worship, while temples, which serve numerous churches, are used only on weekdays for special rituals.)
 Even family members who are not Mormon cannot enter a temple for weddings and funerals.
 For that matter, only Mormons who are deemed sufficiently “worthy”— by paying their tithe and being active in their ward — are allowed in.

 The LDS church has an unusual structure.
 The top authority is the First Presidency, made up of a president and two counselors.
 When the president dies, the First Presidency is dissolved and the Council of the Twelve Apostles selects a new president.
 Under the First Presidency is the three-member Presiding Bishopric, which governs in temporal affairs.
 There is also the First Quorum of Seventy, which oversees missionary work.
 The church is divided into territorial groups called stakes, and each stake is headed by a president, two counselors and a stake high council.
 Individual congregations are called wards.
 The pastor of a ward holds the title of bishop but is not salaried or a professional religious leader.
 The terms minister or the Rev. are not used.
+As of 2014, the church did not ordain women as priests.

 Sikhism

 Sikhs, whose men wear turbans and beards, are sometimes mistaken for Muslims.
 Sikhism, however, is a distinct monotheistic religion that originated in India in the 15th century and draws on elements of Hinduism and Islamic Sufism.
 Family and moral purity are prime values; the union of each human spirit with God’s is believed to end a karmic cycle of rebirths.
-Worldwide there are 20 million Sikhs, making it the world’s ninth-largest religion.
+Worldwide there are more than 20 million Sikhs, making it the world’s ninth-largest religion.

 SCRIPTURE